divega/EntityFramework.Docs/entity-framework/ef6/get-started/understanding-ef.md

 caps.latest.revision: 3
 ---
 # Understanding Entity Framework
-Entity Framework is an object-relational mapper (O/RM) that enables developers to interact with data stored in a relational database by manimulating the application's domain objects.
+Entity Framework is an object-relational mapper (O/RM) that enables developers to interact with data stored in a relational database by manipulating the application's domain objects.
 For example, using Entity Framework you can work with data in the form of domain objects and properties, such as _customers_ and _customer addresses_ , using familiar object-oriented techniques and without having to concern yourself with the underlying database tables and columns where this data is stored.

 EF reduces the impedance mismatch between the object-oriented world of .NET Framework developers and the world of relational databases.
 Developers can work at a higher level of abstraction when they deal with data, and can create and maintain data-oriented applications with less code than in traditional applications.
 A large portion of the data access "plumbing" code that developers usually need to write is eliminated.